ndpp/ndpp/docs/source/usersguide/troubleshoot.rst

 Now when you re-run your problem, it should report exactly where the program failed.
-If after reading the debug output, you are still unsure why the program failed, send an email to the OpenMC `developers
+If after reading the debug output, you are still unsure why the program failed, send an email to the NDPP `developer
-<mailto:paul.k.romano@gmail.com>`_.
+<mailto:nelsonag@umich.edu>`_.

 ERROR: No cross_sections.xml file was specified in settings.xml or in the CROSS_SECTIONS environment variable.
 **************************************************************************************************************

-OpenMC and NDPP need to know where to find cross section data for each nuclide.
+NDPPs need to know where to find cross section data for each nuclide.
 Information on what data is available and in what files is summarized in a cross_sections.xml file.
-You need to tell OpenMC and NDPP where to find the cross_sections.xml file either with the :ref:`cross_sections` in settings.xml or with the :envvar:`CROSS_SECTIONS` environment variable.
-It is recommended to add a line in your ``.profile`` or ``.bash_profile`` setting the :envvar:`CROSS_SECTIONS` environment variable.
+You need to tell NDPP where to find the cross_sections.xml file either with the `cross_sections` element in ndpp.xml or with the :envvar:`CROSS_SECTIONS` environment variable.
+It is recommended to add a line in your ``.profile``, ``.bash_profile``, ``.bashrc`` (or similar) setting the :envvar:`CROSS_SECTIONS` environment variable.

 .. _gfortran: http://gcc.gnu.org/wiki/GFortran